makersden/homepage/src/posts/jamstack.md

 - Comments (Disqus)
 - Forms (Typeform)

 Many of these can be integrated with pure frontend integrations.
-If you do need something custom, consider a “serverless” lambda (“cloud function”) and outsource the tedious and costly ops and scaling part of backends.
+If you do need something custom, consider a serverless lambda/cloud function and outsource the tedious and costly ops and scaling part of backends.

 ![JAMStack Gatsby and Netlify pipeline](./jamstack_gatsby_netlify.png)